NUTransport/NUFRIEND/README.md

-# Northwestern University Freight Rail Infrastructure & Energy Network Decarbonization (NUFRIEND)
+# Northwestern University Freight Rail Infrastructure & Energy Network Decarbonization (NUFRIEND) Framework
 NUFRIEND is a comprehensive industry-oriented tool to simulate the deployment of new energy technologies across U.S. freight rail networks.
 Scenario-specific simulation and optimization modules provide estimates for carbon reductions, capital investments, costs of carbon reductions, and operational impacts for any given deployment profile.

 Public Dashboard is available here: https://nufriend.transportation.northwestern.edu/.